meek0/clin-portal-forms/README.md

 This API provides a bridge between the front-end and FHIR Server for **Prescriptions** creation and validation using FHIR Client library.

+# DevTools

+It's recommended to enable **Devtools (auto reload) for IntelliJ** in settings.

+- Compiler > Build project automatically
+- Advanced Settings > Allow auto-make to start even if app is running

+Modifying any source files, including the ones in `templates/` will trigger a reload.

 # Security

 The API checks **RPT token** in request header `Authorization` public certificate and fields inside like: expiration, audience, issuer ...